apache/aurora/docs/configuration-reference.md

 #### graceful_shutdown_endpoint

-If the Job is listening on the port as specified by the HTTPLifecycleConfig (default: `health`), a HTTP POST request will be sent over localhost to this endpoint to request that the task gracefully shut itself down.
+If the Job is listening on the port as specified by the HttpLifecycleConfig (default: `health`), a HTTP POST request will be sent over localhost to this endpoint to request that the task gracefully shut itself down.
 This is a courtesy call before the `shutdown_endpoint` is invoked a fixed amount of